Azure/awesome-azd/.github/PULL_REQUEST_TEMPLATE.md

 - [] Resource author - who created this resource? (so we can credit them!)
 - [] What section should this resource be included in? -Is the resource an article?
 A video?
 Something else?

-# If you are requesting a template:
-- [] Template Description
-- [] Azure Services (`optional`) - If there are specific azure services you'd like the template to use, please specify them here.

 <!-- Once submitted, the issue will be reviewed - we plan to do reviews on a rolling basis at regular intervals.
 The process will include verifying all information required for the template gallery is provided and the template works (i.e., successfully deploys to Azure with `azd up`).
  * If we have questions or enhancements, we will add comments in issue thread (**issue stays open**)
  * If the contribution is approved, we'll merge the PR to update the gallery (**issue will then be closed**) -->